ansible/ansible/docs/docsite/rst/dev_guide/developing_plugins.rst

 Filter plugins manipulate data.
 They are a feature of Jinja2 and are also available in Jinja2 templates used by the ``template`` module.
 As with all plugins, they can be easily extended, but instead of having a file for each one you can have several per file.
 Most of the filter plugins shipped with Ansible reside in a ``core.py``.

-Filter plugins do not use the standard configuration and documentation system described above.
+Filter plugins do not use the standard configuration system described above, but since ansible-core 2.14 can use it as plain documentation.

 Since Ansible evaluates variables only when they are needed, filter plugins should propagate the exceptions ``jinja2.exceptions.UndefinedError`` and ``AnsibleUndefinedVariable`` to ensure undefined variables are only fatal when necessary.